Everyone always hears about how they should sit up straight and have better posture.

 When you’re sitting down, you should be looking to untuck your pelvis and keep it in a neutral position – not too far forward not too far backward.
-You should be sitting directly on top of the bony parts in your butt – they call them your sits bones.
-Sitting in this position you should feel that the weight of your abdomen and head are resting directly on top of your spine which is properly stacked onto your butt.
+You should be sitting directly on top of the bony parts in your butt – they call them your sit bones.
+Sitting in this position you should feel that the weight of your abdomen and head is resting directly on top of your spine which is properly stacked onto your butt.

 Don’t strain too hard to keep a “straight” back.
-There should be a slight wave in your lower back which is natural and created by your well positioned pelvis.
+There should be a slight wave in your lower back which is natural and created by your well-positioned pelvis.

 Once you figure this out and start to sit correctly it should feel much more comfortable – if it hurts then you’re probably trying a little too hard and straining something.
-At that point the hardest part is to prevent yourself from falling into your old habits and default position.
+At that point, the hardest part is to prevent yourself from falling into your old habits and default position.
 Whenever you notice it, just correct yourself and realize that it’s a work in progress.
 We’re all trying to unwind decades of bad positioning.
 It’ll take time.

 Stop Sitting So Much